mathew-fleisch/FoDBot-SQL/README.md

 ## Commands

-Bot commands are triggered by typing command keys followed by an exclamation point.
+Bot commands are triggered by typing an exclamation point followed by a command.
 Commands must be defined in the [configuration.json](configuration.json) file, a python file in the [commands directory](commands), and an import line added to [main.py](main.py).

 | File                                    | Command                                     | Description                                                                                                                             |
 | :-------------------------------------- | :------------------------------------------ | :-------------------------------------------------------------------------------------------------------------------------------------- |